-Dogs ARE curious, it’s in their nature, and besides that the Bull Terrier is focussed on what you’re preparing just now on the kitchen counter and needs to be alert in case “you drop a piece for doggie”, right?
+Dogs ARE curious, it’s in their nature, and besides that the Bull Terrier is focused on what you’re preparing just now on the kitchen counter and needs to be alert in case “you drop a piece for doggie”, right?

-The dog is just not focussed on not being in your way and shuffling it around will only result in a slight shift of the problem within the range of about one or two feet tops.
+The dog is just not focused on not being in your way and shuffling it around will only result in a slight shift of the problem within the range of about one or two feet tops.

 Don’t you think?

 Besides, it is not really a lesson to “kick” doggie around and expect it to understand why.
 The dog is in the better position anyway … shorter and on four stilts.

 You see I am not a fan of the “tackle” method.
 But if you like to try it, knock yourself out … wait, no, please don’t … not yourself and also not your dog.
 Just do it with caution.
 So nobody gets hurt.

 Here’s what I was so happy about this morning and what at the same time is my personal approach to tackle such everyday issues:

 As always this is about better communication with your Bull Terrier or any other dog using training.

 Training means repeat, repeat, repeat.
 Yes, that is time consuming and on the way towards the final goal it may be more efficient and less risky to just manage the dog close the door behind you with doggie outside when you are cooking and may even be in a hurry.